 She is young, beautiful, a civil rights activist, hates the status quo, commands a massive army, keeps mythical fire-breathing beasts for pets, has great hair, and is not above eating a horse heart.
-Tell us that doesn’t sound like a ruler you’d like to bend the knee to?
+Tell us that doesn't sound like a ruler you'd like to bend the knee to?
 A lot of wannabe kings and queens have made sham claims on the Iron Throne of Westeros, most of whom are long gone or just waiting in line to get choked out, poisoned, sliced, diced, Mountained, or murdered in their homes by shadow baby assassins.
-But there is one lady in waiting that outshines all the rest and is a safe place to hedge your bets that, when all is said and done, and Winter has come and gone, she will be crowned victorious.
+But there is one lady in waiting that outshines all the rest and is a safe place to hedge your bets for being crowned victorious when Winter has come and gone.

 Of course, winning the Game of Thrones isn't just about sitting on a spiky seat.
 It is about dominating the entire realm and all of its inhabitants - and making them like it.
 Which makes Daenerys Targaryen the perfect candidate for the job.
 Sure, there are plenty of reasons why Kahleesi shouldn't win the Iron Throne, but let's be honest, those all look pretty insignificant when put beside three dragons and an entire army of eunuchs.
 Shall we begin?